-Yes, if you have a passion for the subject, you are interested in exploring how the human body works, how human physiology compares to that of other organisms and how these organisms develop over time and interact within the environment they live in.
-Good mathematical skills are important if you are intending to study a variety of sciences further at degree level.
-A level Biology is essential for students intending to study Biology and the various biological sciences at degree level.
+Yes, if you are interested in exploring how the human body works, how human physiology compares to other organisms, and how these organisms develop over time and interact within their environment.
+Good mathematical skills are essential if you intend to study various sciences further at a degree level.
+A level of Biology is necessary for students intending to study Biology and the different biological sciences at the degree level.
 It is also essential for biomedical and veterinary sciences.